 Impact on firms

 Firms will see a fall in demand and lower profits.
 Some firms may start to make a loss and go bankrupt.
 This may be due to fundamental inefficiency but also firms may go out of business purely because of the cyclical factors and an inability to borrow sufficient firms to see the end of the recession.
 A recession will hit some firms more than others.
-In a recession, there is large fall in demand for luxury goods (foreign holidays) top end sports cars and so these firms will be more vulnerable.
+In a recession, there is a large fall in demand for luxury goods (foreign holidays) top-end sports cars and so these firms will be more vulnerable.

 In a recession, inequality and relative poverty tend to worsen.
 This is because unemployment is a big cause of relative poverty (unemployed see fall in incomes)